AdonisEnProvence/Darkly/search_images_sql_injection/Ressources/Explanation.md

 [SQL injection on members table explanation →](../../sql_injection_members_table/Ressources/Explanation.md)

-The principle is same as for the members SQL breach.
-As in the previous SQL injection we achieved to retrieve the whole database Tables and Columns.
-Images table is not spared:
+The principle is the same as for the members SQL breach.
+As in the previous SQL injection we achieved to retrieve the whole database tables and columns. `list_images` table is not spared:

 ```sql
 ID: 1 AND 1=2 UNION SELECT table_name, column_name FROM information_schema.columns